Moreh Responsibilities

 General Fund

 The Great Awakening encourages affiliate assemblies to give to its general fund as they see fit.
-The funds which are given to GA from affiliate assemblies are used to cover miscellaneous administration costs and to underwrite the expense of missions, conferences, feast day celebrations and benevolences among the fellowship of Assemblies .
+The funds which are given to GAI from affiliate assemblies are used to cover miscellaneous administration costs and to underwrite the expense of missions, conferences, feast day celebrations, and benevolences among the fellowship of Assemblies .

 Main Menu